Run Docker commands in Bitbucket Pipelines

 docker build commands.

-To increase this limit you can set a memory limit for the built-in
+To increase the memory available to Docker you can change the memory limit for the built-in

 docker service.
 The

-memory parameter is a whole number of megabytes greater than 128 which must fit within the available memory for the step:
+memory parameter is a whole number of megabytes greater than 128 and not larger than the available memory for the step.

 pipelines: default: - step: script: - docker version services: - docker definitions: services: docker: memory: 2048